asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ### Simple

 **Simple** tests also tend to be small and obvious tests.
-So you can see that these attributes are related to each other.
+So you can see that these attribute categories are related to each other.
 Optimizing for one often optimizes for the others.

-#### Use Test Framework "extras" with Care
+#### Use Test Framework Extras with Care

 xUnit test frameworks come with a lot of extras.
 In some cases they can help make tests more expressive and reduce duplication.
 However, more often than not they are a workaround for a design issue and add complexity to the test.
 Often these "extras" negatively effect the ability to scan the test quickly, failing the Glance Test.
 For micro tests I avoid setup at the test fixture level and other xUnit extras like MSTest's ability to test private methods or many of NUnit's custom test attributes.

- #### Contains no Branches or Control Flow Logic
+ #### Contain no Branches or Control Flow Logic

 Tests should not contain any branching or control flow logic.
 Their existence is a code smell.
 Refactoring the code under test can obviate the need for branching in test cases.